Home » Posts tagged 'privacy'

 Gov’t Can’t Be Trusted With Cellphone Tracking Amid Pandemic: Former Ontario Privacy Commissioner

-Ontario’s former privacy commissioner is sounding the alarm about the government’s tracking of cellphone data to inform policy, after it was revealed recently that a federal agency has been analyzing the movements of Canadians since the onset of the pandemic.
+A cell tower in rural Ontario in a file photo.
+(The Canadian Press/Sean Kilpatrick) Gov’t Can’t Be Trusted With Cellphone Tracking Amid Pandemic: Former Ontario Privacy Commissioner Ontario’s former privacy commissioner is sounding the alarm about the government’s tracking of cellphone data to inform policy, after it was revealed recently that a federal agency has […]

 Government Surveillance with COVID Microchips

-A microchip implanted under the skin that relays your private information to the government seems like a dystopian nightmare.
+Government Surveillance with COVID Microchips A microchip implanted under the skin that relays your private information to the government seems like a dystopian nightmare.
 The South China Morning Post announced that a company in Sweden has created the technology and is ready to distribute it to governments worldwide.
-Around 6,000 people in Sweden have already willing had the “wearable technology” inserted in their hands.
-It is alleged that “those with microchip implants have stopped carrying vaccine passports, keys, ID cards, and even train tickets with them, thanks to radio frequency identification technology, a wireless system comprising tags and readers.”
+Around 6,000 people in Sweden have already […]

 What to Do About a Government That’s Always Watching Us

-Two University of Maryland professors recently announced they developed a software program called “Geneva” that can protect people from the pervasive surveillance of their online activities by repressive governments like the People’s Republic of China.
-This will help Chinese citizens, but it is no solution for them.
-China has created unprecedented surveillance networks in which cameras, facial recognition and artificial intelligence overseeing every communication and commercial transaction work together to create a startlingly clear portrait of more than 1 billion individuals in real time.
+What to Do About a Government That’s Always Watching Us Two University of Maryland professors recently announced they developed a software program called “Geneva” that can protect people from the pervasive surveillance of their online activities by repressive governments like the People’s Republic of China.
+This will help Chinese citizens, but it is no solution […]

 Canada Admits To Secretly Tracking 33 Million Phones During Covid-19 Lockdown